 Commuter benefits are fringe benefits that cover an employee’s transportation-related expenses with pre-tax dollars.
 Transportation benefits are exempt from income tax withholding, Social Security and Medicare (FICA) taxes, and federal unemployment tax.
 Employees can use the funds on qualifying expenses, such as public transportation and parking fees.

-Offering commuter benefits decreases employee transportation costs and encourages your workforce to use public transportation, which is especially helpful in congested cities.
+Offering these benefits decreases employee transportation costs and encourages your workforce to use public transportation, which is especially helpful in congested cities.

 Employers and employees can contribute to an employee’s commuter benefits plan.
 However, your combined contribution must be below the IRS contribution limits, explained later.

 Employees can use funds to cover transportation expenses and parking expenses.